 New Year’s Resolutions for Your Pets

-- Discuss dental cleanings - Besides bad breath, poor dental health can cause pain and lead to heart, liver & kidney disease.
+- Plan for a dental cleaning - Besides bad breath, poor dental health can cause pain and lead to heart, liver & kidney disease.
 Learn more about pet dentistry...

 - Provide parasite prevention - Heartworms, a potentially life-threatening disease, is prevalent in the south because of mosquitoes and live in the heart, blood vessels and lungs of an infected pet.
 While treatment is available, heartworm prevention is safer, more cost effective & without side effects.
 All pets - even indoor pets - need to be on year-round heartworm prevention.
 We have safe, effective products for heartworm prevention along with prevention from fleas & ticks.
 Ticks can transmit Lyme disease which is prevalent in Virginia.
 Learn more about parasite prevention...